 A company that does this very well is Coca-Cola.
 The brand has been around for a very long time, but their main marketing goal has always remained the same: make people happy.

 With Coca-Cola, customer happiness may come from adorable polar bears on television commercials, allowing drink personalization at Coca-Cola vending machines, or just the way the company spreads cheer over social media.
 No matter how they do it, this clear desire to make the customer happy makes millions who are loyal—not just to Coke products, but to the brand itself.

 Consumers are drawn to brands that share their same ideals and values.
 One brand that focuses on this shared bond is Nike.
-Their famous slogan, “Just do it,” encompasses the belief that anyone can achieve their goals if they just get out there and try.
+Its famous slogan, “Just do it,” encompasses the belief that anyone can achieve their goals if they just get out there and try.
 In this way, Nike is more than an athletic apparel and accessory company—its brand and image carries a principled, inspirational message that’s reflected in the company’s various campaigns.

 Whether on social media or in a physical store, consumers rely on conversations, socialization, and shared activities to make them feel bonded to a brand.
 This can be tricky for a big company like Amazon.
 Surprisingly, however, Entrepreneur.com considers Amazon to have the best brand relationship around.

 Amazon interacts directly with its customers throughout their site, making sure that every shopper’s experience is personalized.
 They do this by creating lists of items geared to each customer’s tastes.
 This type of personal touch has made Amazon successful, and it could make your company successful as well.

 4. Use social media to humanize your company.

 You would be hard-pressed to find someone today who doesn’t have a profile on at least one social media platform.
 Whether it’s on Facebook, Twitter, Instagram, or another social network, setting up a profile for your brand is a great idea.